 What is an audio interface?

 An audio interface is pretty much the middle man between you and your computer.
 Generally you can plug things into it to record a performance (like mics or guitars), and you can plug in your headphones, or a set of speakers to hear your work played back in all it’s glory.
+Or you can get a couple guitar amplifiers.

 For a long time, the audio interface used to be a card that slotted into your motherboard (inside your computer case), but these days it is extremely common for them to exist as an ‘outboard’ breakout box, which connects to your computer via USB or Firewire.
 The latter makes things really fun, as you can use them not only with desktop computers, but with laptops as well – an instant portable music studio!